mupfdev/TauCeti/README.md

 ## Status

-I am currently completely rewriting this project.
-Expect nothing until the next release!
+**Update**: I started by rewriting the entire engine from scratch.
+  Until the next release this project is in an incomplete state.

 ## Android version